Marcin1990x/electrical-protocols-manager-ui/README.md

 It is my first bigger application which is used by my colleagues in real.
 I mainly focused on backend because it is what I want more to do in the future.
-About the backend:
+<br> About the backend: <br>
 I did a lot of refactoring because when programming I learned a lot at the same time so application changed its shape many times.
 I tried to write as clean code as I'm able at this moment.
 I know that it is still many work to do to make this code cleaner, more maintainable and scalable.
 There are only few tests written, there is need to cover all the code.
 Now I know and understand that tests should be written in parallel with the code.
-About the frontend:
+<br> About the frontend: <br>
 It was written by me to just work.
 There is a lot of ugly code to refactor but like I wrote above I'm focusing on the backend site.

 ## Application functionalities
 - creating building structure: building, floors, rooms
 - adding 6 types of different measurements to room: each measurement contains of general measurement data and measurement entries with measured values and automatically calculated results
 - adding electricians to application which can be later add to protocol
 - adding title page information about measurements condition to protocol
 - generating PDF protocol file with preview in application